Henry Fonda: Marriages and children

 Later in 1950, Fonda married Susan Blanchard, his mistress.
 She was 21 years old, the daughter of Australian-born interior designer Dorothy Hammerstein, and the step-daughter of Oscar Hammerstein II.
-Together, they adopted a daughter, Amy Fishman (born 1953).
+Together, they adopted a daughter, Amy Fishman (b.
+1953).
 They divorced three years later.
 Blanchard was in awe of Fonda, and she described her role in the marriage as "a geisha", doing everything she could to please him, dealing with and solving problems he would not acknowledge.

 In 1957 Fonda married the Italian baroness Afdera Franchetti.
 They divorced in 1961.
 Soon after, in 1965, Fonda married Shirlee Mae Adams (born in 1932) and remained with her until his death in 1982.

 Fonda's relationship with his children has been described as "emotionally distant".
 Fonda loathed displays of feeling in himself or others, and this was a consistent part of his character.
 Whenever he felt that his emotional wall was being breached, he had outbursts of anger, exhibiting a furious temper that terrified his family.
 In Peter Fonda's 1998 autobiography Don't Tell Dad (1998), he described how he was never sure how his father felt about him.
 He never volunteered to his father that he loved him until he was elderly, and Peter finally heard, "I love you, son."
 His daughter Jane rejected her father's friendships with Republican actors such as John Wayne and James Stewart.
 Their relationship became extremely strained as Jane Fonda became a left-wing activist.

 Jane Fonda reported feeling detached from her father, especially during her early acting days.
 In 1958 she met Lee Strasberg while visiting her father in Malibu.
 The Fonda and Strasberg families were neighbors, and she had developed a friendship with Strasberg's daughter, Susan.
 Jane Fonda began studying acting with Strasberg, learning the techniques of "The Method" of which Strasberg was a renowned proponent.
 This proved to be a pivotal point in her career.
 As Jane Fonda developed her skill as an actress, she became frustrated with her father's talent that, to her, appeared a demonstration of effortless ability.